 Among the water gates, the Crane’s Gate served as a port facility for loading goods and ballast on ships, and for setting up their masts.
 Built in the current shape in 1442-1444, it consists of two massive, brick towers connected by a kind of vaulted roof.
 The thickness of the ground floor walls was up to 4 meters.
 The building had three storeys and two doors that ran to the gunrest and the firing holes for the handguns placed above.
 In a tall, timber, 30-meter structure there were two pairs of wheels with a diameter of about six meters each.
 The device was able to lift the weight of two tonnes to a height of 27 meters, or after coupling both pairs of wheels, four tons at a height of 11 meters.
 The lower pair was used to lift barrels of wine and beer, millstones and the heaviest goods.
 The top wheels could also be used to mount masts on ships.

 The outer defense zone of the Main Town was from 1379 a moat, and then a second belt of a lower, 3 meters high wall.
-It was located on the southern and partly western side of the city.
+It was located on the southern and western, most endangered parts of the city.
 Zwinger was between 3 and 5 meters wide.
 The thickness of the low wall was close to the thickness of the high wall and amounted to about 150 cm; it was crowned with rectangular battlement.
-During its construction, an old moat was filled in, and after digging a new one in front of the outer wall, in the second half of the 15th century the foregates of the Ludwisarska and Wide Gates, were also extended.
+During its construction, an old moat was filled in, and after digging a new one in front of the outer wall, in the second half of the 15th century the foregates of the Bell-founder and Wide gates were also expanded.
 They consisted of two sections of the walls of the neck supported by, perhaps, brick bridges over the moats.
 The moat on the western section of the fortifications was doubled in the late Middle Ages.

 Despite the destructions of World War II, many elements of the medieval fortifications survived to this day.
 In the Main City you can find: Straw Tower from the fourteenth / fifteenth century, high Jacek Tower from 1400, partially rebuilt Anchors Tower, the oldest of the survived Lantern Tower, the northernmost Swan Tower, Na Podmurzu Tower, the Corner Tower, the At the Old Pharmacy Tower, Schultz’s and Brewery towers.
 From the city gates you can see, the so-called water gates located on the Motława river: the Straganiarska Gate, St. Mary’s Gate, Chlebnicka Gate, Cow Gate and the largely rebuilt Świętojańska Gate.
 A unique monument is the Crane Gate, the oldest preserved port crane in Europe.
 From the land gates, only the Prison Tower and it is foregate complex has survived (the former Długouliczna Gate).
 Currently, it is used by the Historical Museum of the City of Gdańsk.
 It is also worth paying attention to the Stągiewna Gate from the beginning of the 16th century located on the Granaries Island.
 The White Tower and the ruined Pod Zrębem Tower have survived from the fortifications of the Old Suburbs.